centreon/centreon-documentation/cloud/administration/resource_access.md

 2. Enter a name and a description for the rule.
 3. In the **Add resource datasets** section, define which resources you want to grant access to:
    * Select a type of resource from the list, then select which of the corresponding resources you want to allow access to.
    * To refine your selection, click **Add filter** and select narrower criteria: the second filter only shows the resources that depend from the first filter.
-You can narrow your selection down to services.
    * If you want to add another set of resources that do not depend on any of the criteria defined above, click **Add new dataset**.
 The list will propose all types of resources again.

    > You can also select **All resources**: users will see all existing resources, as well as be able to see any resources created afterwards automatically.